Economy of Egypt: Currency

+The Egyptian pound is the official currency and legal tender of Egypt.
+It is designated by the ISO 4217 code EGP and is often represented by the symbols E£ or £E, and LE, from French livre égyptienne.

+The Central Bank of Egypt is the sole authority responsible for issuing banknotes and coinage.
+It formulates and implements the country's monetary, credit, and banking policies; regulates the foreign exchange market and determines the exchange rate regime; supervises the banking sector to maintain financial stability; and manages Egypt's gold and foreign currency reserves.

+History of exchange rate policy

+19th century

 In the 19th century, Egypt's currency system was based on the piastre (qirsh), subdivided into 40 para.
 Although formally equal to its Ottoman counterpart after the 1840 Turkish-Egyptian treaty, the Egyptian piastre was typically valued higher, leading to disparities in exchange, such as 10 Egyptian piastres equaling 11 Turkish piastres around the mid-19th century,.
 Egypt adopted a bimetallic standard in 1834, basing its system on the Maria Theresa thaler, known as abu taqa in Egypt, which was valued at 20 piastres.
 The 1830s saw the introduction of new gold and silver coins, yet foreign coins like the British sovereign continued to circulate at unofficial rates.